jrmycanady/nokiahealth/README.md

 * Retreive intraday activities - Apparently requires additional authorization wich I don't have yet so no testing.
 * Retrieve sleep measures - Limited testing so report any issues.
 * Retrieve sleep summary - Limited testing so report any issues.
+* Creating a notification
+* Retreiving a single notification
+* Retreiving all notifications for a user

 ## Installation
   go get github.com/jrmycanady/nokiahealth